Delaware Emergency Vehicle Light State Statutes

 If a police car is being used as a command post at the site of a disaster, revolving green strobe lights can be placed on top of the car.
 Police are also required to use red emergency lights.
 This includes every police vehicle in the state, including cruisers and rigs.
 If the car is responding to an emergency or flagging a person down, it must be equipped with red emergency lights.

 According to state statute 21:4348(d)(3), any motor vehicle currently being used by a firefighter might have flashing headlights installed.
 These flashing headlights must only be used if the vehicle is en route to an emergency as a first responder.

 State statute 21:4356(a) outlines the guidelines for vehicles used by fire officials.
-A white light may be installed in the normal headlamps and used to create the flashing signals.
+A white light and a blue light may be installed in the normal headlamps and used to create the flashing signals.

 Statute 21:4356(b) states that a firetruck or other vehicle owned by a fire company is permitted to have blue and red strobe lights as a warning.
 Alternatively, they may have a combination of flashing white, red, or blue lights.
 The statute is not specific about whether any of these colors must be used, but at least one warning light must be placed on a vehicle that a fire company owns.

 Similarly to police vehicles, if a firetruck is being used as the command center for a disaster or emergency scene, a flashing green light might be mounted on top.